Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuges

 1. If you see a vehicle parked at a gate, it's best not to walk down that road

-2. When hiking off the public driving roads, it is best to wear bright colors, like safety orange or fluorescent yellow; and lastly
+2. When hiking off the public driving roads, wear bright colors, like safety orange or fluorescent yellow; and lastly

 3. It is not wise to carry deer antlers and clack them together making it sound like two bucks fighting.
 This type of noise attracts hunters. . .